 Thiruvenkadu is amongst one of the six divine places akin to Kashi.
 In this place, everything is 3 in number - the holy water, presiding deity as well as the divine tree.
 Thiruvengadu belongs to the Mercury planet (Budha) amongst the nine planets.
 The place is the one amid the fifty one Shakti Peethas.
 There are 64 Murthas of God Shiva; here the Agoramurthy form of Shiva can be seen.

 This is the place where Lord Shiva performed the six different tandavas or dance forms.
-This is also well-known as Adhi Chidambaram.
+This is also well known as Adhi Chidambaram.

-History of Thiruvenkadu
+History Of Thiruvenkadu

-Muruthuvan, the demon, gained boons from Lord Brahma and used it wrongly to torture the Devas.
-The Devas prayed to Lord Shiva to rescue them from the demon.
-Then Shiva suggested the Devas to go to Thiruvengadu and reside there in camouflage.
-Thereafter, Lord Shiva sent his Vahana(or vehicle) - Nandi(bull) to fight the demon.
+Muruthuvan, the demon, gained boons from Lord Brahma and used it wrongly to torture the devas.
+The devas prayed to Lord Shiva to rescue them from the demon.
+Then Shiva suggested the devas go to Thiruvengadu and reside there in camouflage.
+Thereafter, Lord Shiva sent his vahana (or vehicle) - Nandi(bull) - to fight the demon.

 But, this time Nandi could not defeat the demon because the demon had Sula (given to him by Shiva).
 Thus, the demon injured Nandi badly with the Sula.
 The wounds on the back of Nandi can be seen on his idol.
 Enraged by the wound of Nandi, Lord Shiva opened his 3rd eye and killed the demon.
 The Agoramurthy form of Shiva which can be seen in the idol is the expression of his anger.
 It is also said that one who worships this form (Agoramurthy) of Lord Shiva can never have enemies.

 The climate is on the warmer side in Thiruvenkadu.
 The best time to visit Thiruvenkadu is from Oct-March.

-How to reach Thiruvenkadu
+How To Reach Thiruvenkadu